Charley Young

-Early years
+Early life and college

 Following a standout high school sports career at William G. Enloe High School, in 1970, Young and Willie Burden became the first African-Americans recruited to the North Carolina State University football team.
 He also was a part of the track team.

 As a sophomore in 1971, he was second on the team behind Burden with 85 carries for 385 yards (4.5-yard avg.) and 2 rushing touchdowns.

 In 1972, when Lou Holtz arrived as the new head coach at North Carolina State University, he implemented split-back veer offense to take advantage of the talent at running back, that included Young, Burden, Stan Fritts and Roland Hooks.
 At the time, this was arguably the best group of running backs in the nation, they were known as "The Four Stallions" and everyone of them went on to play in a professional football league.
 He was second on the team behind Fritts with 118 carries for 611 yards (5.2-yard avg.) and 7 rushing touchdowns.

 In 1973, he was part of the Atlantic Coast Conference championship team as the starting fullback.
 He was third on the team behind Burden and Fritts, with 114 carries for 661 yards (5.8-yard avg.) and 7 rushing touchdowns.

 Young finished his college career with 317 carries for 1,657 rushing yards, 17 touchdowns and averaged 5.2 yards per carry.
 He played in the 1973 East–West Shrine Game.